 Sugar adds taste to foods/drinks and is a source of energy calories.
-However, it has no nutritional value and, if taken in excess, may lead to weight gain.
+However, if taken in excess, may lead to weight gain.
 In addition, sugar can result in an increase in your blood triglyceride (fat) level.
 Many sugary foods, e.g. puddings and cakes, are also high in fat.